elegantchaos/ECLogging/Extras/Documentation/ImportNote-template.markdown

     ECMacDebug.xcconfig line 8: Unable to find included file...

+This may well then confuse Xcode further, if you're using things that are defined in the standard configs.

-If you don't want to actually put them all in the same place, you can fake it by adding a symbolic link called ECLogging that points to the right place.
+If you're using more than one EC framework in a project and you don't want to actually them in the same place, you can fake it by adding a symbolic link called ECLogging that points to the right place.
+This will allow the other EC frameworks to find ECLogging.

-Of course, in your own project, if you want to include ECLogging xcconfig files, you can simply use a relative link to wherever you located them.
+Of course, in your own project, if you want to include ECLogging xcconfig files from your xcconfig files, you will know where you've put ECLogging, so you don't need to worry about this - you can simply use a relative link to them in your #include statement.